Trump welcomes Philippine leader Marcos at White House and says he thinks there will be a trade deal

 China, the Philippines, Vietnam, Malaysia, Brunei and Taiwan have been involved in long-unresolved territorial conflicts in the South China Sea, a busy shipping passage for global trade.

-The Chinese coast guard has repeatedly used water cannon to hit Filipino boats in the South China Sea.
+The Chinese coast guard has repeatedly used water cannons to hit Filipino boats in the South China Sea.
 China accused those vessels of entering the waters illegally or encroaching on its territory.

 Hegseth told a security forum in Singapore in May that China poses a threat and the U.S. is "reorienting toward deterring aggression by Communist China."